 - Doing exercise you hate, only because you want to change your body

-If you or someone you care about are struggling in some of these areas, we’d like to encourage you that there is hope for living free from the constant worrying and obsession that accompanies disordered eating.
+If you or someone you care about are struggling in some of these areas, take our free self-test to explore further.
+We’d like to encourage you that there is hope for living free from the constant worrying and obsession that accompanies disordered eating.

 Help is here…

 - Seek community and support.